Find Grad Schools

 194 Yearly Graduations

 University of Wisconsin - Milwaukee is the 5th most popular school in the nation for students seeking a master's degree in library science.
 Roughly 24,500 attend the school each year.
-The average in-state tuition for full-time undergraduates is $8,455 per year, while in-state graduate students, on average, pay $10,701 per year.
+The average in-state tuition for full-time undergraduates is $8,091 per year, while in-state graduate students, on average, pay $10,701 per year.
 During the most recent year for which we have data, 194 people received their master's degree in library science from UWM.
-About 84% of this group were women, and 9% were students from an underrepresented racial-ethnic group.
-University of Wisconsin - Milwaukee library science graduates who receive their master's degree go on to jobs earning a median salary of $47,652.
+Of these students, 67% were women and 5% were members of underrepresented racial-ethnic groups.

 173 Yearly Graduations